Regional High-Resolution Weather Models using Generative Diffusion#

 Possible solutions include decreasing batch size, training with more GPUs and using domain parallelism.
 See the section Memory management.

-How do I train a model without low-resolution conditioning (e.g. a nowcasting model)?#
+How do I train a model without low-resolution conditioning (for example, a nowcasting model)?#

-How do I train pure downscaling model without state update?#
+How do I train a pure downscaling model without state update?#

 Training is slow#

 If training seems slow, check your GPU utilization.
 If it’s low, the problem is likely a bottleneck with the data loading.
+Another way to identify a data bottleneck is to test your model using MockDataset (set dataset.name=mock.MockDataset); if training with MockDataset is much faster than with real data, it likely indicates a data loading bottleneck.
 Many datasets used in regional high-resolution models contain lots of data.
 Depending on the dataset size and format, consider the following optimizations: * Increasing training.num_data_workers * Parallel loading of data in multiple threads within the dataset * Optimized data preprocessing using e.g. Numba * Data compression, if bandwidth from storage is the limiting factor * Caching data, particularly if your dataset is small enough to be preloaded to memory

 Training is unstable / not converging#

 Consider the following solutions: * Ensure that your data is normalized to near zero mean and unit variance. * Skewed and heavy-tailed data distribution may introduce instability.
 Consider applying a nonlinear transformation in preprocessing to bring the variable distribution closer to normal distribution.
 For instance, some variables become better behaved when log-transformed.
 Ensure that the distribution of the transformed variable is near zero mean and unit variance. * The default lognormal sampling of noise levels may introduce instability in some cases.
-Consider setting training.loss.sigma_distribution to loguniform, and training.loss.sigma_min and training.loss.sigma_max to the ends of the noise level range. * If using DiT, we recommend disabling 16-bit training as it has proven to be unstable in the current implementation. * If you have many state variables, the diffusion model may not have the capacity to denoise them all.
-Increasing the model width (model.hyperparameters.hidden_size for DiT, model.hyperparameters.model_channels) may help, at the cost of increase compute and memory requirements.
+Consider setting training.loss.sigma_distribution to loguniform, and training.loss.sigma_min and training.loss.sigma_max to the ends of the noise level range (for example, 0.01 and 200, respectively). * If using DiT, we recommend disabling 16-bit training as it has proven to be unstable in the current implementation. * If you have many state variables, the diffusion model may not have the capacity to denoise them all.
+Increasing the model width (model.hyperparameters.hidden_size for DiT, model.hyperparameters.model_channels) may help, at the cost of increased compute and memory requirements.

 References#